Dear reader of ADxS.org, please excuse the disruption.

 4.2.1.
 L-phenylalanine

-Using PC-12 cells exposed to different concentrations of phenylalanine and tyrosine, it was shown that
+Using PC-12 cells exposed to different concentrations of phenylalanine and tyrosine, it was found that

 • High extracellular phenylalanine levels lead to a depletion of intracellular tyrosine and dopamine.